-Tameer encourages a business environment through developing entrepreneurial skills in young people aged 18 – 32.
-The programme offers: Conceptual development of business ideas; training to help with enterprise skills and starting a business; networking with expert organisations; the opportunity to develop links for securing business; start up finance; an annual award scheme to recognise business success and to inspire others; and, follow up support to help entrepreneurs sustain their businesses.
+In Pakistan, Shell LiveWIRE was launched in 2003 with the local name of "Tameer," which means "to build", The programme encourages a business environment through developing entrepreneurial skills in young people aged between 18-35.
+The programme offers: Conceptual development of business ideas; training to help with enterprise skills and starting a business; networking with expert organisations; the opportunity to develop links for securing business; start up finance; a two-yearly award scheme to recognise business success and to inspire others; and, follow up support to help entrepreneurs sustain their businesses.